pacalet/sab4z/README.md

 ## <a name="FurtherUserAppDebug"></a>Debug a user application with gdb

 In order to debug our simple user application while it is running on the target we will need a [network interface between the host PC and the Zybo](#FurtherNetwork).
-In the following we assume that the Zybo board is connected to the network and that its hostname is sab4z.
+In the following we assume that the Zybo board is connected to the network and that its hostname is `sab4z`.

 We will first rework once again our root [file system](#GlossaryFileSystem) to:

 * enable the thread library debugging (needed to build the [gdb server](#GlossaryGdbServer)),
 * build (for the Zybo board) a tiny [gdb server](#GlossaryGdbServer),
-* build (for the host PC) the gdb cross debugger with TUI and python support.
+* build (for the host PC) the `gdb` cross debugger with `TUI` and `python` support.

 <!-- -->

-    Host> cd $ROOT/build/rootfs
+    Host> cd /opt/builds/rootfs
     Host> make menuconfig

 In the [Buildroot](https://buildroot.org/) configuration menus change the following options